Classes in Waldoboro, Maine

 • Students should bring their own set.
 A tool list will be provided after registration.

-• We’ll have tools to share as well (if you’re short a tool or two on the list)
+• We’ll have tools to share as well.

 Lodging